2020 Toyota Tacoma Trim Levels with Comparisons & Configurations.

 Here is a detailed summary of the differences between the Tacoma trim levels.
 Reading this should be helpful to consumers who are trying to decide which model to select.

-Compare the 2020 Toyota Tacoma SR vs Tacoma SR5 Trim Levels.
+Compare the 2020 Toyota Tacoma SR vs Tacoma SR5 Trims.
 What is the difference?

 Powering the entry-level SR model is a 2.7L four-cylinder engine that produces 159-horsepower and 180 lb-ft of torque.
 Toyota has paired this engine with either a six-speed automatic or a six-speed manual transmission.
 Properly equipped versions of the SR can tow up to 3,500 pounds.